Koekoek1337/AH_Ticket-To-Ride/README.md

 ---

 ### Snake Hillclimber
-To start with the comparison with the random baseline.
-The 'snakeClimber' already improves this.
-With results ranging from 4212.20 towards 5991.76 points.
-With a average of 5155.15.
+To start, the 'snakeClimber' is compared to the random baseline.
+The 'snakeClimber' significantly outperforms the random baseline.
+With results ranging from 4212.20 towards 5991.76 points and an average of 5155.15.
 This is above random, but can be improved.
 ![Solution](docs/railNetwork-snakeClimber.png)
 ![Hist](docs/hist-SnakeClimber.png)

 #### snakeClimber1
 'snakeClimber1' has an average of 5487.20, with a broader range; the lowest is 4304.12.
-But interesting to see is that it turns out that it gives more results on the higher end of the spectrum, with a highest result of 6536.76 points.
+But, interestingly, it turns out that 'snakeClimber1' gives more results on the higher end of the spectrum compared to 'snakeClimber', with a highest result of 6536.76 points.
-Therefore it gives faster better results than the 'snakeClimber'.
+This means that it gives faster better results than the 'snakeClimber'.
 ![Solution](docs/railNetwork-snakeClimber1.png)
 ![Hist](docs/hist-snakeClimber1.png)

 #### snakeClimber2
-'snakeClimber2' has an average of 5528.73 with a minimum of 4445.92, but it gives more higher results.
+'snakeClimber2' has an average of 5528.73 with a minimum of 4445.92, but it gives higher results than 'snakeClimber1'.
 It even reaches the 6500.28.
-This is probably due the fact that it has a higher probability to change middle route.
-So the adjustments on the algorithm generated the expected changes.
+This is probably due the fact that it has a higher probability to change closer to the middle of the route.
+This means that the adjustments to the algorithm generated the expected changes.
 ![Solution](docs/railNetwork-snakeClimber2.png)
 ![Hist](docs/hist-SnakeClimber2.png)

 It is interesting for further studies to see what will happen when we eliminate 4, 5 or even 6 stations, but this will probably re-do a total route.
-Therefore the choice has been made to combine this algorithm 'snakeClimber2' with routeReplace algorithm.
+Therefore, the choice has been made to combine this algorithm 'snakeClimber2' with a greedy route replacing algorithm.
 This is another algorithm that replaces the route with the lowest score.

 #### routesnakeclimber
-The results of this algorithm (routeSnakeClimber) is as follows: it has an average of 5690.80 and the range is from 4650.12 to 6468.20.
+The results of this algorithm (routeSnakeClimber) are as follows: it has an average of 5690.80 and the range is from 4650.12 to 6468.20.
-This means that this algorithm has not gave a higher score than 'snakeClimber1', but it did gave a more useful range.
+This means that this algorithm has not generated a higher score than 'snakeClimber1', but it did give a more useful range.
 ![Solution](docs/railNetwork-routeSnakeClimber.png)
 ![Hist](docs/hist-routeSnakeClimber.png)

 #### snakeClimber2-WithoutUtrecht
 The 'snakeClimber2'- algorithm has run without the station Utrecht.
 This gave a surprising result: the scores were generally higher than that of the complete railNetwork.
-With an average of 5768.85 and an highest score of 6563.0.
-Which gives surprisingly a higher score than the runs with Utrecht.
+With an average of 5768.85 and a highest score of 6563.0, which gives a higher score than the runs with Utrecht.
 [Hist](docs/hist-SnakeClimberUtrecht2.png)

 ---

 ### Greedy Hillclimber
-With an average score of 5354.58 and a range of final scores between 4449.12 and 6274.28, the algorithm performs significantly better in a shorter amount of time.
+With an average score of 5354.58 over 350 runs and a range of final scores between 4449.12 and 6274.28, the algorithm performs significantly better than random in a shorter amount of time.

 ![map_rail_network_greedy_hillclimber](docs/railNetworkGreedyHillClimberNederland.png)